Pamichael2004/Credit_Risk_Classification/Starter_Code/report-template.md

 # Credit_Risk_Classification Report

 ## Overview of the Analysis
 The overall project goal was to use the lending data provided to evaluate the riskiness of the loans based on logistic regression prediction models.The credit classification analysis used the following machine learning models:
 First task was to read the csv lending data in to a pandas dataframe.
 Second task was to display or read the dataframe table details.
 Third task was to cerate the Y & X axis for the regression model.The Y axis was for the loan status only and the X axis for the other column excluding the loan status.
 A drop column formula was needed to achieve this step and re-run the pandas table without the loan status column.
-Fourth task was from sklearn the import the train_test_split whic splits arrays or matrices into random train and test subsets of data.
+Fourth task was to use sklearn to import the train_test_split whic splits arrays or matrices into random train and test subsets of data.

 ## Results